 Declutter Your Mind costs around $4 on Kindle or around $15 in paperback.

 Best self-help book for living in the present moment: A New Earth

 Published in 2008, this book by bestselling author Eckhart Tolle remains popular.
 It focuses on mindfulness and spirituality.

-A New Earth aims to teach people how to “live in the moment,” find happiness, and end conflict and suffering.
+A New Earth aims to teach people how to live in the moment and navigate conflict and difficulties more effectively.

-A New Earth costs around $14 on Kindle or around $13 in paperback.
+It costs around $14 on Kindle or around $7 in paperback.